 Medal & award presentation ceremonies will immediately follow the completion of each event.

 Medals will be awarded 3 places deep in each age group for all race classes.
 Cash payout, up to 15 places deep to Expert Male and Female Overall.
-See the MNSCS Guidelines for payout details.
+See the MNMBS Guidelines for payout details.

 Mount Kato Ski Area

 Driving Directions from Minneapolis/St. Paul and points north:

 Take US Hwy 169 South from the Twin Cities to Mankato/North Mankato.
 Turn left onto Hawthorn Road/Hwy 90 and go about 2.5 miles.
 Turn left on Hwy 66 (south of Mt Kato) and less than a mile from there Mt.
 Kato will be on the right.

 Take US Hwy 169 North/60 East.
 Turn left onto Hawthorn Road/Hwy 90 and go about 2.5 miles.
 Turn left onto Hawthorn Road/Hwy 90 and go about 2.5 miles.
 Turn left on Hwy 66 (south of Mt Kato) and less than a mile from there Mt.
 Kato will be on the right.